Cookies on the Healthspan site

 Many studies have shown that the quality and quantity of your sleep plays an important role in determining how well you will be able to resist and fight infections.
 In fact, one study found that just one night of poor sleep – sleeping for six hours instead of the usual seven or eight – significantly reduced immunity, compared to those who had enjoyed a good night's rest.1

 Ensuring that you participate in enough exercise each week can help to give your immune system a boost.
 One study found that carrying out a combination of low-intensity, high-volume exercise and continuous training for three times a week improved the body's response to bacteria.2 According to Dr Riddell, regular exercise can also support your immune system on a genetic level by lengthening your telomeres – the protective caps at the ends of your chromosomes.

-She explains that "telomeres work like the sheaths that protect the end of your shoelaces.
-The longer they are, the healthier they will be, and the stronger your immune system as a result."
+She explains: "telomeres work like the sheaths that protect the end of your shoelaces.
+The longer they are, the healthier they will be, and the stronger your immune system as a result".
 If you're looking to improve your immune response by becoming more active, it's recommended that you spend 150 minutes cycling or walking every week, alongside muscle strengthening exercises on two or more days.3

 Making these simple changes to your diet and lifestyle is the best way to start optimising your immune system.
-If you'd like to learn more about how to keep your immune system healthy, head over to our Immunity Advice Centre.
+If you'd like to learn more about how to keep your immune system healthy, select Immunity from the Your health menu above.

 Dr Sarah Brewer is Healthspan's Medical Director and holds degrees in Natural Sciences, Surgery and Medicine from the University of Cambridge.
 Having worked as a GP and hospital doctor, Dr Sarah now holds an MSc in Nutritional Medicine from the University of Surrey and specialises in nutrition.
 She is also an award-winning writer and author.